GlideAngle/flare-timing/README.md

 ### FSDB Parser

-    $ __shake-build/fsdb-parser --help
-    Flight Scoring Database Parser 0.1.0

-    Parsing flight fsdb files.
+    Commission Internationale de Vol Libre (CIVL - Hang Gliding and Paragliding Commission) is an Air Sport Commission (ASC) of the Fédération Internationale Aéronautique (FAI).
+CIVL produce FS, the official software for scoring hang gliding and paragliding competitions.
+FSDB is the database of FS, an XML format for inputs, working and outputs of scoring.

+    fsdb-parser is a parser for a subset of the FSDB, just enough to cover the inputs of scoring.

-    fsdb-parser.exe [OPTIONS]
+    fsdb-parser [OPTIONS]

     Source:
-         --dir=ITEM                 Over all the files in this directory -f --file=ITEM                With this one file
+         --dir=ITEM                 Over all the FSDB files in this directory -f --file=ITEM                With this one FSDB file
     Filter:
          --detail=tasks | nominals  Focus on these details